threefoldfoundation/tft-stellar/specs/conversion/conversion.md

 Before the conversion, all addresses on tfchain will be locked by unauthorizing them.
 [A separate document explains why and the details](./locked_conversion_transaction.md).

+## TFTA

+TFTA is 100% the same as a TFT, this is just a technical detail for migrating all TFT's from one blockchain to the other and at the end of 2020 all TFTA will become TFT.
+Using 2 currency names TFT & TFTA allows to provide some price protection during 2020 which is to the benefit of the full ThreeFold community.

 ## Process

 - at conversion time, ALL the Rivine blockchain accounts get locked, this means no-one can transact on Rivine any longer.